missionpinball/mpf-docs/install/mac.rst

 .. code-block:: console

-  pip install --upgrade pip
+  pip3 install --upgrade pip

 The latest version of pip should now be installed.

-**4.2 Install Setuptools and Cython**
+6.2 Install Setuptools and Cython
+"""""""""""""""""""""""""""""""""

 Next, we need to install and update a few other python packages required to run mpf by running the following command:

 .. code-block:: console

-    pip install --upgrade setuptools cython
+    pip3 install --upgrade setuptools pillow
+    pip3 install -I Cython==0.27.3

-This command will download and install the latest versions of the *setuptools* and *cython* packages.
+This command will download and install the latest versions of the *setuptools* and the correct version of *cython* packages.
 The results will look something like this (though the exact version numbers might be different depending on what's the latest whenever you're running this):